lightning/bolts/04-onion-routing.md

       - MAY use `path_id` to contain a secret so it can recognize use of this `reply_path`.
   - otherwise:
     - MUST NOT set `reply_path`.
-- SHOULD retry via a different route if it expects a response and doesn't receive one after a reasonable period.

 The reader: